Toronto General Trusts: Operations, 1881–1961

 there is no feature in the ten years' operations which your directors regard with more satisfaction than the steady and rapid growth of the company's transactions as executor, administrator, trustee, and agent.
 The business which may be done by the company in these capacities is capable of great extension; and while the directors regard its growth as particularly gratifying, they believe that that growth will be continuous, since the public is daily becoming more and more convinced of the greatly increased safety and efficiency attainable by the employment of such a company as ours.

 In 1889, the company purchased a building from the Canadian Bank of Commerce at the southeast corner of Yonge Street and Colborne Street for $65,000.
-The company spent $40,000 on renovations and aimed to move in in January 1890, but construction was delayed and the move did not happen until May.
+The company spent $40,000 on renovations and aimed to move in January 1890, but construction was delayed and the move did not happen until May.
 In 1899 the Toronto General Trusts Company merged with the Trusts Corporation of Ontario.
 After the merger, the company changed its name to the Toronto General Trusts Corporation.
 In hopes of expanding its operations to the rapidly-developing west, in 1901 the company's new president John Hoskin (1836–1921) negotiated the purchase of the Winnipeg General Trusts Company.
 In Winnipeg, Toronto General Trusts took offices in a building constructed by the Bank of Hamilton that had never been occupied.
 Its acquisitions spree continued when in 1903 it acquired the Ottawa Trust and Deposit Company.
 Upon the purchase, Toronto General set up its Ottawa offices in the Scottish Ontario Chambers.

-The company's headquarters at 253 Bay Street opened in April 1912.
+The company's headquarters at 253 Bay Street opened in April 1912 and was designed by George Martell Miller.
 It was demolished in 1969.